>> ENROLL NOW FOR THE 5 MONTH BEGINNERS COURSE HAWAIIAN CHANTS AND HULA >>

 And it’s shared with total aloha, no matter what my ethnic background.

 As a former teacher & librarian at a public high school, I am also aware of how nurtured I continue to feel in class.
-I am supremely challenged, but with the grace and patience, and encouragement of Kumu Kyrian.
+I am supremely challenged but with the grace, patience, and encouragement of Kumu Kyrian.

 I was sharing with my book group about my experience here.
 I feel like I vibrate in a different way-praying more & attending to essence.
 In learning about the mele, not only do I have a deeper appreciation of the poetry and belief that everything is alive/has a spirit and an essence- the rocks, the cliffs, the flowers, and how connected Hawaiians are to the land.... but I LOVE those moments in my life when I'm really feeling it and knowing it as a truth, not just observing it in others.